Meta-C-FSF/Compound/README.md

 Compound uses [LLVM/Clang](https://github.com/llvm/llvm-project) to compile, and uses [CMake](https://github.com/Kitware/CMake) to build.

-As for MS/Windows building, we current need someone familiar with Windows building system to write the responding `CMakeLists`.
+As for MS/Windows building, we current need someone who's familiar with Windows building system to write the responding `CMakeLists`.

 In conclusion, Compound is now only tested on GNU/Linux, which runs just well.
-As for MacOS, technically able to run as fine as well, with a little adjustment on installation of course.
+As for MacOS, technically able to run as fine as well, with a little adjustment on installation in addition, of course.